prebid/prebid.github.io/dev-docs/modules/schain.md

 ---

 # Supply Chain Object Module
+{:.no_toc}

+* TOC
+{:toc}

-Aggregators who manage Prebid wrappers on behalf of multiple publishers and handle payment on behalf of the publishers need to declare their intermediary status in the Supply Chain Object.
-As the Supply Chain Object spec prohibits SSPs from adding upstream intermediaries, Prebid requests in this case need to come with the `schain` information.
+Service Providers who manage Prebid wrappers on behalf of multiple publishers and handle payments to the publishers need to declare their intermediary status in the Supply Chain (aka `SChain`) object.
+As the [IAB's Supply Chain Object spec](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/supplychainobject.md) prohibits SSPs from adding upstream intermediaries, publishers or Prebid.js managed service providers need to specify `schain` information.

+Two modes are supported:

+1) Global SChain - use this configuration when the Prebid.js implementation is managed by an entity who needs to add an SChain node to every bid request. i.e. payments flow through this entity for all traffic.

+2) Bidder-Specific SChain - use this config when one or more bid adapters is an entity (e.g. a reseller) that requires an SChain node, but other adapters do not require the node. e.g. payments flow through a bidder that doesn't add its own schain node.

 ## How to use the module: